zikichombo/meta/README.md

 but may not want to move their project or import zc, zc and these collaborators can work here on the part of the code that imports both.

-As a result, Zikichombo makes no guarantees about licensing in ext beyond granting its standard license to all zc contributed code in ext.
+As a result, Zikichombo makes no guarantees about licensing in ext via imports beyond granting its standard license to all zc contributed code in ext.